meghna2409/NoteXpress/README.md

-# Note Taking App
+# Note Taking App with Google Drive Synchronization

 The Note Taking App is a simple application for creating, editing, and deleting notes.
+It includes a synchronization feature that allows you to backup and sync your notes to Google Drive.

 ## Features